Skip to content

 Election administration requires precision and accuracy.
 Generating accurate ballots is critical to running a successful election.
 A structured approach to ballot proofing will help eliminate common errors that, if left unnoticed, can have a detrimental effect on your election.

-Mistakes can have significant costs such as a recent ballot error that was corrected by reprinting and $200,000 in overnight shipping.
-The headlines in 2022 and 2023 have shown numerous instances of ballot printing, design and fulfillment errors, including contests or candidates left off the ballot, and poor compliance with minority language requirements, all resulting in additional costs for the jurisdictions.
-Beyond the costs, avoidable mistakes such as ballot errors can shake voter confidence and damage election officials’ reputations.
+Mistakes can have significant costs, such as a recent ballot error that was corrected by reprinting and spending $200,000 on overnight shipping.
+The headlines in 2022 and 2023 showed numerous instances of ballot printing, design and fulfillment errors, including missing contests or candidates and poor compliance with minority language requirements, all resulting in additional costs for the jurisdictions.
+Beyond the costs, avoidable ballot mistakes can shake voter confidence and damage election officials’ reputations.
 Ballot proofing, the process of ensuring accurate ballots, deserves a high degree of attention.

-The purpose of this guide is to assist your jurisdiction with taking a systematic approach to ballot proofing, thereby limiting ballot mistakes.
+The purpose of this guide is to help your jurisdiction take a systematic approach to ballot proofing to limit ballot mistakes.
 This guide focuses on proofing inputs (the contests and ballot language) and outputs (ballot appearance and function).

 While closely related, this guide does not focus on district assignments, logic and accuracy or design principles.
-However, we recommend the following resources to help with those parts of ballot creation:
+We recommend the following resources to help with those parts of ballot creation:

 This field guide created by the Center for Civic Design provides simple techniques for improving the layout and format of your ballots.